Department of Public Health

 Prerequisite: Undergraduate statistics and biology

-Human health problems comprise a wide range of infectious, degenerative, neoplastic and genetically-based disease factors.
+Human health problems comprise a wide range of infectious, degenerative, neoplastic, and genetically based disease factors.
 In addition to these factors, human disease results from a wide range of environmental and socially caused pathologies.
 This course presents the basic scientific and biomedical concepts of modern public health problems and explores the mechanisms and models of the major categories of disease.
-An integrative approach using knowledge of nutrition, exercise, mind-body, and spiritual practices will be explored.
+An integrative approach using knowledge of nutrition, exercise, mind-body, and spiritual practices is explored.
 The biologic principles presented in this course are foundations to developing and implementing public health disease prevention, control, or management programs in the student's future.

-GSPH 527, Advanced Biostatistics and Epidemiology [Proposed], 3 Units
+GSPH 527, Advanced Biostatistics and Epidemiology, 3 Units

-This course focuses on the application of statistical approaches in epidemiologic research, covering the aspect of data management and selection of the appropriate statistical model.
-Regression analysis including linear regression, logistic regression, Poisson regression, and Cox regression will be reviewed.
-Students will also learn basic concepts in survival analysis including censoring, survival function, and hazard function.
-Epidemiologic methods to assess causation including mediation analysis, propensity score matching, and instrumental variable analysis will also be covered.
-Students will practice the application of different analytic approaches using computer program packages.
+This course focuses on the application of statistical approaches in epidemiologic research, covering data management and selection of the appropriate statistical model.
+Regression analysis including linear regression, logistic regression, Poisson regression, and Cox regression is reviewed.
+Content also covers basic concepts in survival analysis including censoring, survival function, and hazard function.
+Epidemiologic methods for assessing causation, including mediation analysis, propensity score matching, and instrumental variable analysis, are also covered.
+Students learn to apply different analytic approaches using public databases.